 What Is Emotional Baggage?

 All of us carry some baggage or residual negative feelings from our past.
-The intensity of it may vary from person to person, depending on the kind of traumatic experiences or difficult situations they have dealt with.
+The intensity may vary from person to person, depending on the kind of traumatic experiences or difficult situations they have dealt with.
 So, how can tell if the baggage a person has been carrying has been triggering intense feelings that impact the way their behavioral response?

 Related Reading: Is Your Jealous Boyfriend Being Possessive And Controlling?

-Different Types Of Emotional Baggage
+Types Of Emotional Baggage

 1. Post-Traumatic Stress Disorder (PTSD)